 - The nature and function of accounting

 - Accounting terms and concepts Acts and rules

 - The double entry system

 - Books of prime entry (subsidiary journals)

 - Ledger accounts

 - Cash controls and bank reconciliation procedures

 - Control accounts

 - Adjustment of accounts

 - Preparation of financial accounts

 - Correspondent accounts

 - Partnership accounts

 - Elementary Companies accounts

 - Analysis and interpretation of financial statements

 Assessment Strategies: Continuous assessment mark (minimum of two tests and two assignments) will contribute forty percent (40%) to the final mark.
-Examination: The Course will be examined with a three hour paper at the end of the second semester.
+Examination: The Course will be examined with a 1x3 hour paper at the end of the second semester.
 The examination mark will contribute sixty percent (60%) to the final mark.

-K.10.14 Course Title: COMPARATIVE LAW
+K.10.14 Course Title: COMPARATIVE LAW (Third year Course in the part time programme)

-Course Code: LJCO 3861
+LJCO 3861 Course Code:

+NQF level: Contact hours:

-Contact hours: Two hours per week lectures - 14 Weeks = 28 contact hours
+Two hours per week lectures - 14 Weeks = 28 contact hours